CardinalPath/gas/README.rst

 Max-Scroll Tracking
 ~~~~~~~~~~~~~~~~~~~

-This will fire events with the Max-Scroll porcentage value for evey page the
+This will fire events with the Max-Scroll percentage value for every page the
 user views.

 ::